Concept: Socioeconomic Factor Index (SEFI) - Version 2 (SEFI-2)

 - The postal code is new, and not in the format

 SAS Code Examples and Formats

-SAS code and format files have been developed for using the SEFI-2.
-The SAS Code and Formats section below contains SAS code/programs for running the SEFI-2 factor analysis.
-Both internal and external versions of this code are available.
+SAS® code and formats have been developed for using the SEFI-2.
+The SAS Code and Formats section below contains example SAS code/programs for running the SEFI-2 factor analysis.
+Both internal and external versions of this SAS code are available.

 A valid Manitoba postal code is required to use the format and assign the index score to a record.
 The following example calculates the corresponding factor scores by postal code for the year 2011.sefi = input(postal,sefi11f.);

-For 2019, the following code is used as a temporary method to calculate SEFI values, using the 2016 Census data.
-This method will be updated when the 2021 Census data is available:sefi = input(postal,sefi19_2016f);NOTE: the annual format names usually include only the last two digits of the applicable calendar year.
+For 2021, the following code is used as a method to calculate SEFI values, using the 2021 Census data.sefi = input(postal,sefi21f);NOTE: the annual format names usually include only the last two digits of the applicable calendar year.